ballerina-attic/salesforce-twilio-integration/README.md

 ## Implementation

 You can use SOQL queries to get SObject data.
-In this example `SELECT` query has been used to get interested Leads' information.
+In this example a `SELECT` query has been used to get interested Leads' information.

-Following function `getLeadsData()` takes query string as the parameter and returns a map consists of Leads' phone number as key and name as value.
+Following function `getLeadsData()` takes query string as the parameter and returns a map consists of Leads' phone number as the key and name as the value.

 ```ballerina
 function getLeadsData(string leadQuery) returns map {